 Step 2: Add the chicken leg quarters and sliced onions to the slow cooker.

 HINT: I created this slow cooker chicken quarters recipe to be a dump-and-go recipe because I wanted it to be the easiest possible.
-If you like a browned finish for your chicken, I would encourage you to brown the chicken in a hot oiled skillet on each side for 4 minutes before adding it to the slow cooker.
+If you like a browned finish for your chicken, I would encourage you to brown it in a hot oiled skillet on each side for 4 minutes before adding it to the slow cooker.

 Step 3: Smother the sauce over the chicken and add the water to the slow cooker.
 Cover the slow cooker and cook on high for 4 hours or low for 6 hours.